How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Warm-up: Simulating a Binary Survey

 To tackle the coverage-width trade-off illustrated in \myCref{fig-tradeoff}, we will develop a principled approach to selecting a simulation sample size $\widehat{k}$.
 Our approach will ensure that the resulting confidence interval $\simCI(\widehat{k})$ is both statistically valid (achieving target coverage $\PP\big(\mean\in\simCI(\widehat{k})\big)\approx 1-\alpha$) and practically informative (not excessively wide).
-The width of this interval serves as an intuitive measure of the LLM's misalignment with the human population: a wide interval signifies a large gap $|\mean - \simmean|$ between the real and synthetic response distributions.
+The width of this interval quantifies the LLM's misalignment with the human population: a wide interval signifies a large gap $|\mean - \simmean|$ between the real and synthetic response distributions.